onreg/flow-cache/README.md

     }
 }
 ```
-And with each action we need to:
+In the example above we need to:
 1. Show/hide progress during long running operations.
 2. Handle errors to prevent runtime crashes.
 3. Change current ui state after successful result.

-#### Action duplication

-Imagine a situation when users are obsessively pulling to refresh, the block of code above will be executed many times.
+4. Somehow handle action duplication.
+Imagine a situation when users are obsessively pulling to refresh, the code above will be executed many times.

 ### Download:
 ```kotlin